paprajapati9/user-management-app/README.md

 3. You can sort users based on username, email, createdAt fields in asc and desc order.
 4. When a new user is registered, you get a info message saying a new user is added without needing to refresh the page.
 5. When a new user is added, the list of users is auto refreshed.

+## Data security

+1. When creating user, we only store masked password i.e we encrypt it before storing in db.
+2. When user data is fetched for list of users, we have excluded password field from being selected as part of data returned.
+3. When creating user with same email, it returns an error